wilsonmichael/spectrum_hash/README.md

   3) Histogram Block: In the third block (0900000000) the intensities are summed over 100-Da bin sizes, each bin is then scaled to a single-digit, integral base-10 digit (0–9).

+  4) The fourth block (b112e4e059e1ecf98c5f) is a hash of the full spectrum in Secure Hash Algorithm10 SHA256 (numbers and lowercase letters only), calculated in hexadecimal notation and truncated to 20 characters.
+The full spectrum string of m/z and relative abundance values.

 ## Installation